alchemicode/jServ/README.md

 <dl>
     <dt><code>__/mod/object</code></dt>
     <dd>
-    Modifies the id of an object in a database by id.
+    Modifies the id of an object in a collection by id.
     <br>
     Query Parameters:
         <ul>
-            <li>q - The name of the database the object is in
+            <li>q - The name of the collection the object is in
             <li>id - The id of the object you're modifying
             <li>v - The new id of the object you're modifying
         </ul>